jbomotti/Hangman-tutorial/Lecture-06-connecting-js-display/Step-0602-activate-a-button/README.md

 - [hmtl] Change the content of the "Guess" button div to "Test"

 - Just so we don't forget where this test is linked (in Browser)
-- Can change the content back at a later step

 #### 0x.
 Build a varible for the Guess button